attdevsupport/ARO/README.md

 +  **USB Video Feature:**  In some cases, the following notification may appear incorrectly when the trace is completed: "Unexpected error accessing device SD card.
 ADB Connection Error" When this occurs, the trace is intact and the error message can be disregarded.

 +  **Recording video in a trace:**  Some devices may not record video during a trace due to hardware limitations.
 For these devices, use the USB Video feature to record a video for the trace.

++  **Loading a trace:**  While loading a trace in the ARO Analyzer, an Out of Memory (OOM) notification (application heap size issue) error may occur, or the message: “ARO Analyzer has reached the maximum memory heap size.
+Please close the ARO Analyzer and try again.” may appear.
+This can also occur when the same trace is re-loaded.

 ##Documentation: